FRCDashboard/FRCDashboard/README.md

 FRC Dashboard is an extendable, web-browser-based dashboard for FIRST Robotics Competition (FRC).

+__Contributions are VERY welcome!
+Please feel free to open a pull request or issue with improvements or a new feature.__

 * Completely legal for competition as it works alongside standard DriverStation
 * Web browser interface provides richer control interface for secondary robot operator
   * Works with or without touchscreen